Shaken baby syndrome: Mechanism

+Shaken Baby Syndrome, also known as Shaken Impact Syndrome, is a severe form of child abuse.
+It occurs when parents or caregivers shake a baby.
+There is a strong association between crying and SBS, where studies indicate 1–6% of parents have shaken their babies to stop crying.
+Furthermore, the caregiver's worries and views on crying are more predictive of shaking than the objective amount of crying.
+Evidence indicates early crying pattern as the common trigger for SBS, and it results from a failure in what is usually a normal interaction between infants and caregivers.

 Effects of SBS are thought to be diffuse axonal injury, oxygen deprivation and swelling of the brain, which can raise pressure inside the skull and damage delicate brain tissue, although witnessed shaking events have not led to such injuries.
+Direct injuries include skull fractures, cortical contusions, diffuse axonal injuries, and hemorrhages.
+Indirect injuries includes brain edema and herniation.

 Traumatic shaking occurs when a child is shaken in such a way that its head is flung backwards and forwards.
-In 1971, Guthkelch, a neurosurgeon, hypothesized that such shaking can result in a subdural hematoma, in the absence of any detectable external signs of injury to the skull.
+This swift movement resulted in collision of brain to the skull, potentially tearing blood vessels and leading to bleeding around the brain, resulting in the formation of hematoma.
+As the hematoma enlarges, it can increase pressure within the skull, causing further injury to the brain.
+Then, in 1971, Guthkelch, a neurosurgeon, hypothesized that such shaking can result in a subdural hematoma, in the absence of any detectable external signs of injury to the skull.
 The article describes two cases in which the parents admitted that for various reasons they had shaken the child before it became ill.
 Moreover, one of the babies had retinal hemorrhages.
 The association between traumatic shaking, subdural hematoma and retinal hemorrhages was described in 1972 and referred to as whiplash shaken infant syndrome.
 The injuries were believed to occur because shaking the child subjected the head to acceleration–deceleration and rotational forces.
+However, in the 50 years since that time, no scientifically reliable evidence has been found to support this hypothesis.

+Injuries

+The mechanical basis for SBS comes from a combination of babies having weaker neck muscles and larger heads.
+For example, shaking the baby can lead to veins and nerves stretching and shearing due to the head extending beyond what the baby's neck can support.
+Other types of injuries that can occur when shaking a baby, with or without the sudden deceleration of the head, are the following: